nicolasjhampton/python_tutorial_game_project/blog/step5.md

 There, we added forms to our plan.
-Don't ask me how we're going to test them independently and for what yet, because I don't really know yet.
-But we're going to write tests for them, then we're going to navigate safely through the asteroid field, just don't tell me the odds and shut that droid up.
+Don't ask me how we're going to test them independently or what we're testing for yet, because I don't really know.
+But we're going to write tests for them, then we're going to navigate safely through the asteroid field.
+Don't tell me the odds and shut that droid up.

 ### Episode 4 - A New Route...